* Galkynysh pivotal in supplying Europe, south Asia with gas

-ASHGABAT, Nov 15 (Reuters) - Turkmenistan plans to begin production at the world’s second-largest gas field next year, a senior Turkmen official said, opening up new U.S.-backed supply routes to Europe and Asia at the risk of Russian opposition.
+ASHGABAT, Nov 15 (Reuters) - Turkmenistan plans to begin production at the world’s second-largest gas field next year, a senior Turkmen official said, opening up new EU- and U.S.-backed supply routes to Europe and Asia at the risk of Russian opposition.

-The Central Asian nation plans to build two new pipelines to carry gas from the Galkynysh field.
+The Central Asian nation plans to build two pipelines to carry gas from the Galkynysh field.
 One would run to Pakistan and India and the other would cross the Caspian Sea en route to the European Union, easing the bloc’s dependence on Russian gas.

 “We can launch industrial output at Galkynysh next year,” the Turkmen government official, who declined to be named because he is not authorised to speak publicly on the matter.